mhshammakhi/Software-Defined-Radio/QPSKDemodulation/README.md

 In this project the qpsk demodulation system is implemented.
 This project can be used for other Modulation in PSK family by little changes.

-A short signal is uploded in this folder but in order to have better performance you should generate a long signal to validate the system.

 To fully understand the details of this work and to see the results, please watch the "Capstone Presentaiton" video.